rynkwn/rblog/README.md

 parser are both in-house.
 Which is cool.
 May convert to a more standardized format in the future.
 Perhaps.

+(Later)

+Building the parser is a low-gain moderate effort activity.
+Which is unfortunate.
+Going for the rational, reasonable approach of just using JSON.

 ### Data Nuking - When Nukes Fail
 These are easily my favorite subtitles in this README so far.